 1980-1989 Hockey Cards

-While none of the rookies could compete with Wayne Gretzky in terms of hobby love, three rookie players were clear favorites for collectors.
+While none of the 1980s hockey cards could compete with the Wayne Gretzky rookie card in terms of hobby love, three rookie players were clear favorites for collectors.
 Mark Messier, Mario Lemieux, and Patrick Roy provide the highest values.
 Other popular rookies include Steve Yzerman, Ray Bourque, Paul Coffey, Joe Sakic, Jari Kurri, and Ron Francis.

 1980-81 Topps Hockey is notable for its scratch-off card fronts.
 A loaded rookie card checklist includes Ray Bourque, Mike Gartner and Mike Liut.